sitzmoebelchronograph/shippingmanager_alliance_chat/README.md

 When playing [Shipping Manager](http://shippingmanager.cc/) on Steam, the in-game chat suffers from a critical page reload bug.
 Typing certain characters causes the entire game page to refresh, making communication with alliance members nearly impossible.
 Messages get lost mid-typing, disrupting coordination and team play.

-This tool provides a comprehensive standalone web interface that connects directly to the Shipping Manager API, offering alliance chat, private messaging, game management features, and more - all without the game's input bugs.
+This tool provides a comprehensive standalone web interface that connects directly to the Shipping Manager API, offering alliance chat, private messaging, game management features, and more - all without the game's input bugs :)

 ## Features